-City Sightseeing Johannesburg Tour:
+About The City Sightseeing Johannesburg Tour:

 Discover South Africa's largest and most diverse city comfortably and safely when you book the City Sightseeing Johannesburg bus tour.
-The red 'City Tour' route has 9 stops while the green route has 5; both link together at Constitution Hill (stop 5).
+The red 'City Tour' route has 8 stops while the green route has 5; both link together at Constitution Hill (stop 5).
 Taken together, both routes encompass all of the capital's most popular landmarks and attractions.

-Tour Highlights | Green Route:
+Tour Itinerary | Green Route:

 With 2 interlinked north-south routes, the Johannesburg City Sightseeing tour places you within easy reach of all the capital's famous districts and attractions.
 If you happen to begin the tour at Stop 1 (Rosebank Gautrain Station), consider making your first visit Johannesburg Zoo Lake (Stop 2), or hop-off right outside the zoo's main entrance (Stop 3).